Chris Buescher

 Christopher William Buescher (born October 29, 1992) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 17 Ford Mustang for RFK Racing.
+He competes full-time in the NASCAR Cup Series, driving the No. 17 Ford Mustang Dark Horse for RFK Racing.
 He is the 2012 ARCA Racing Series and 2015 NASCAR Xfinity Series champion and the cousin of 2012 NASCAR Camping World Truck Series champion James Buescher.

 Racing career

 ARCA Racing Series

-Buescher began his professional racing career in 2005, driving Legends cars in Texas for Speedway Legends, winning over 100 races.
-(Speedway Legends, worked with several top drivers, David Ragan, Jonathan Davenport, etc.) In 2008, Buescher moved to North Carolina to be mentored by NASCAR Sprint Cup Series driver David Ragan and signing as a development driver for Roush Fenway Racing, Buescher began competing in ARCA competition in 2009; he went on to win the series championship in 2012, becoming the only driver ever to compete every lap in a season of competition in the series.
+Buescher began his professional racing career in 2005, driving Legends cars in Texas for Speedway Legends, winning over one-hundred races.
+(Speedway Legends, worked with several top drivers, David Ragan, Jonathan Davenport, etc.) In 2008, Buescher moved to North Carolina to be mentored by NASCAR Cup Series driver David Ragan and signed as a development driver for Roush Fenway Racing, Buescher began competing in ARCA competition in 2009; he went on to win the series championship in 2012, becoming the only driver ever to complete every lap in a season of competition in the series.

+Craftsman Truck Series

+On August 4, 2025, it was announced that Buescher would compete in the race at Watkins Glen, driving the No. 66 Ford for ThorSport Racing.